zzt108/heracles/README.md

 We're really happy that you're considering to join us!
 Here's a challenge that will help us understand your skills and serve as a starting discussion point for the interview.

 We're not expecting that everything will be done perfectly as we value your time.
-Although you're encouraged to point out possible improvements in your solution and we will dicuss them during the interview.
+You're encouraged to point out possible improvements in your solution and we will dicuss them during the interview.

 ## The challenge: Money Formatting